robmifsud/rnative-google-sso/README.md

-# cis3186-sso
+# React Native Google Sign In Tutorial
-Resources and code to be used during SSO tutorial (to be held on 07/12/22 14:00)
+Resources and code to be used for implementing Google SSO with React Native and Expo.

 # Team 2
 - Adam Ruggier